deepraining/lila/packages/lila-webpack/README.md

 lila analyze entry
 ```

-### `serve`: simulate a backend environment to start a local server to develop a entry
+### `serve`: simulate a backend environment to start a local server to develop an entry

 ```
 lila serve entry